ManvishK7122/Data-Job-Salary-Analysis/README.md

 | On-site  | Large | 51 | $180,745.82 |
 | On-site  | Small | 2 | $175,618.50 |
 | Remote  | Medium | 300 | $167,965.91 |

+Similar to the entry-level analysts, there are only 2 entries for on-site scientists at small companies, so this can be seen as not enough concrete evidence to conclude their average salary.
+If not including these entries, then the next highest average salary would be on-site scientists at medium sized companies with an average salary of $159,940.17.

 4. Executive Level Scientists